Books and Records Retention

 Once records are MADE under the SEC's "records to be made" rule, the SEC's "records to be preserved" rule sets the preservation periods, the storage format, and the "easily accessible" requirement.

-The Three Core Retention Tiers
+What Are the Three Core Retention Tiers?

 The SEC recordkeeping framework has three retention tiers.
 Each tier covers a different category of broker-dealer record, and two of the three tiers carry the "first 2 years easily accessible" subrequirement: